SCIENCE PROTECTING NATURE

 |Research Internships - Learning Through Experience|

-If you participate, you may receive college credit for this experience when taken as an Independent Study Course.
+If you participate, you may receive college credit for this experience when taken as an Independent Study Course or Internship Course.
 Please inquire for details.

 Activities include lectures, readings, videos, discussions and, of course, data collection on the shore.
 Shore-based data collection involves tracking whales and boats with a theodolite and recording whale behaviors.